 House Rep. Lori Ehrlich introduced a strong state bill to ban plastic bags in Massachusetts, which originally touted an effective date of July 1, 2017, fees on reusables and paper bags, and all out ban on plastic bags.
 Surfrider recommended a couple amendments to remove so-called “marine degradable” and “compostable” bag exemptions, and to add explicit penalties and remedies for noncompliance.
 That bill did not make it out of Assembly, but fortunately, Rep. Ehrlich and Senator Eldridge have sister bills before the General Assembly now that stand a good chance of passing.

 The bill reviewed by the Environment, Natural Resources and Agricultural (ENRA) Committee contained strong language that would close the thickness loophole and encourage reusable bag use, by placing a fee on all bags given at point of sale in the state at retail establishments.
-The bill had a weak provision that only required retail establishments of 3K square feet or larger, from enactment and through August 1, 2018.
+The bill had a weak provision that only required retail establishments of 3K square feet or larger to comply through August 1, 2018.
 After August 1, 2018, single-use plastic bags would be banned, with the fee system in place for paper and reusable bags.

 This is strong legislation that we support with an amendment to add the fee on paper bags, and it appeals to legislators across the aisle as it would be good for the environment by mitigating plastic debris and good for business by providing consistency for bag regulation for those doing business in the state.
 This bill would be precedent-setting, and we're working hard to try to get it passed.